Tea — a strongly typed scripting languageCompiles native via LLVM

 Installation

-Install Tea from source and verify the CLI.
+Install a prebuilt Tea release and verify the CLI.

 02